tomirons/laravel-accountant/README.md

     ````
     **Note:** When updating, `--force` will need to be suffixed to replace all assets.
 If you've updated the configuration file, you'll want to also add `--tag=accountant-assets` so it doesn't get replaced.

+## Usage

+All routes for accountant are prefixed with `accountant`.
+So to view the dashboard head to `http://example.dev/accountant`.
+By default we use the `auth` middleware, feel free to add or change this in the confiuration.

 ## License

 Laravel Accountant is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)